University Policies

 5.0 Responsibilities

-All individuals to whom this Policy applies are responsible for becoming familiar with and following this Policy.
-University supervisors are responsible for promoting the understanding of this Policy and for taking appropriate steps to help ensure compliance with it.
+All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.

 6.0 Consequences for Violating this Policy

 Failure to comply with this and related policies is subject to disciplinary action, up to and including suspension without pay, or termination of employment or association with the University, in accordance with applicable disciplinary procedures (e.g., relevant to staff, faculty, student, student organizations).
-Additional consequences include, but are not limited to, denial of permission to display a Poster or Banner, or the removal of a Poster or Banner.

 7.0 Related Information